speculatrix/web_get_iplayer/README.md

   program ID manually into the download function
 * audio/radio search is poor at finding programs; reverse engineering the http API is not trivial, and is a work in progress
-* all the downloaded audio.video files live in the same directory
+* all the downloaded audio and video files live in the same directory

 **How it works**